CrystalFerrai/ValheimMods/readme.md

 Before the solution will build, you will need to get some third party DLLs and place them in a `lib` directory at the root of the repo (next to `ValheimMods.sln`).
 This is where all of the `.csproj` point to for external assembly references.
 The following should be included in the `lib` directory:

-* [BepInEx](https://github.com/BepInEx/BepInEx/releases) library.
-Confirmed working version is 5.4.2105, but other 5.4.x versions likely will also work.
+* [BepInExPack_Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/) assemblies.
+Confirmed working version is 5.4.2202, but later 5.4.x versions likely will also work.
 These files specifically need to be included:
     * 0Harmony.dll
     * BepinEx.dll
     * BepinEx.Harmony.dll
-* Valheim script assemblies from the game client installation.
-These can be found in `valheim_Data/Managed` and start with `assembly_`.
+* Valheim script assemblies and Unity engine assemblies from the game client installation.
+These can be found in `valheim_Data/Managed`.
 Currently in use are the following, but keep in mind this list may not be up to date.
 So others might also be needed.
     * assembly_guiutils.dll
     * assembly_utils.dll
     * assembly_valheim.dll
-* Unstripped Unity engine assemblies that match the unity version used by Valheim.
-These can be found in different places, but I pulled them from [BepInExPack_Valheim on Thunderstore](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/) (you may need to search if this link gets broken).
-This pack also includes the BepInEx assemblies listed above.
+    * ui_lib.dll
+    * Unity.InputSystem.dll
+    * Unity.TextMeshPro.dll
+    * UnityEngine.AssetBundleModule.dll
+    * UnityEngine.CoreModule.dll
+    * UnityEngine.dll
+    * UnityEngine.InputLegacyModule.dll
+    * UnityEngine.ParticleSystemModule.dll
+    * UnityEngine.PhysicsModule.dll
+    * UnityEngine.SharedInternalsModule.dll
+    * UnityEngine.TextRenderingModule.dll
+    * UnityEngine.UI.dll
+    * UnityEngine.UIModule.dll

 Once the `lib` directory is populated, you should be able to open `ValheimMods.sln` in Visual Studio 2022 and build the solution.